janmayer/talks/cloudless-testing-serverless-applications/talk.md

 ---

-### Problems when testing
+### Problems when Testing

 * Developer Experience
   * Needs to be *fast*
-* Parallel Continuous Integration runs
+* Continuous Integration
   * Might compete for resources
-  * Can't deploy every run to the cloud
+  * Deploy every run to the cloud !?
 * External Systems
   * Can't test failure cases with live systems